Chart Color Schemes

 The level of residential development activity in Newstead - Bowen Hills was found to be higher than 90% of real estate markets across the country

-Newstead-Bowen Hills has received approximately 306 dwelling approvals annually over the past five financial years, totalling 1530 homes.
+Newstead - Bowen Hills has received approximately 306 dwelling approvals annually over the past five financial years, totalling 1530 homes.
 As of FY26184 approvals have been recorded.
-On average, about three people move to the area each year for every dwelling built between FY21 and FY25, indicating significant demand outstripping supply.
-The average expected construction cost value of new dwellings is around $372,000.
+On average, around three people moved to the area each year for every dwelling built between FY21 and FY25, indicating high demand outstripping supply.
+New dwellings are developed at an average cost of $372,000.

 Frequently Asked Questions - Development